tinkertoys3dee-wq/MeshyAIRoblox/docs/ANALYTICS.md

 # Analytics and growth instrumentation

 Analytics are implemented as a privacy-conscious product feedback loop, not as a guarantee of Roblox discovery placement.
 The server logs Roblox onboarding, funnel, economy, and custom events; the client may send only an allowlisted event name with enumerated fields.
-AI prompts, item names, free-form searches, secrets, and other personally identifying text are never sent as analytics fields.
+AI prompts, item names, free-form searches, secrets, and other personally identifying text are never sent as analytics fields

 ## Launch scorecard